We are glad you are interested in learning about the Hampshire Shotokan Karate Dojo.

 Our doors are always open!
-There is no charge to observe or to practice with us for the first month.
-After which, if you decide to become a member of the Shotokan Hampshire Dojo, we ask that you take membership in our national organization, Shotokan Karate of America Inc. (SKA), ($75.00 per year).
-As a fully subscribed member, you may attend any SKA regional, national, and international event open to your rank.
+There is no charge to observe our classes.
+After which, if you decide to become a member of the Hampshire Shotokan Dojo, (please see our enrollment forms page for details classes and fee structures), we ask that you take membership in our national organization, Shotokan Karate of America Inc. (SKA), ($75.00 per year).
+As a fully subscribed member, you may attend any SKA regional, national, and international events open to your rank.
 In addition, junior rank tests (for non-black belts) are provided twice per year at the dojo at no additional charge.
-If coming to us as a black belt from a different Karate organization, your rank will be acknowledged however, fully recognized upon evaluation by our own panel of seniors at the completion of one Summer Special Training, held annually.
+If coming to us as a black belt from a different Karate organization, your rank will be acknowledged, however, fully recognized upon evaluation by our own panel of seniors at the completion of one Summer Special Training, held annually.

 Contact: Samuel Kanner

-The Shotokan Hampshire Dojo was founded in 1973 by the late Dr. Marion M. Taylor, (Godan) a 5th° black belt of Mr. Tsutomu Ohshima – founder of Shotokan Karate of America (SKA, est. 1956).
+The Hampshire Shotokan Dojo was instituted in 1973 by the late Dr. Marion M. Taylor, (1938 – 2014, Godan) a 5th° black belt of Mr. Tsutomu Ohshima – founder of Shotokan Karate of America (SKA, est. 1956).
 Dr. Taylor’s introduction to karate began in 1967 with, what was then the SCKA (Southern California Karate Association), and instruction by one of its senior members, Mr. Shoji Okabe, teaching in Illinois at the time.
 Moving to Massachusetts some years later, Marion maintained his practice by frequently visiting southern California and attending practices taught by Mr. Ohshima.
 Marion went on to serve on SKA’s Board of Directors and became the East Coast Regional Manager until his passing in 2014.
-The Shotokan Hampshire Dojo continues to this day and is currently led by Samuel Kanner (Nidan), a 2nd° black belt of Mr. Ohshima and one of Marion’s direct students.
-Located at Hampshire College in Amherst, Massachusetts, the Hampshire Dojo provides beginner classes for students enrolled in any of the 5 colleges of the Pioneer Valley for class credit, and for the local community both new to SKA and to currently subscribed members.
+Hampshire Shotokan continues to this day and is currently led by Samuel Kanner (Sandan), a 3rd° black belt of Mr. Ohshima and one of Marion’s direct students.
+Located at Hampshire College in Amherst, Massachusetts, the Hampshire Dojo offers classes for credit to students in the local 5-college consortium in addition to practices for the community.
+Newcomers to either practice are welcome!

 Our members enjoy a direct link to ancient masters of martial arts through Mr. Ohshima and his direct teacher,